IBM-Cloud/DevOps-Services-Docs/docs/deploy/index.md

 ###Creating and binding services

 You can create and bind Bluemix and user-provided services for your apps.
-You can manage services from your Bluemix dashboard, or the Cloud Foundry command-line interface.
+You can manage services from your Bluemix dashboard or the Cloud Foundry command-line interface.
 You can issue Cloud Foundry CLI commands in scripts for DevOps Services pipeline jobs.
 For example, you might create and bind a service to an app in a deploy job script.
 For more information on creating and binding services, [see Adding a service to your application][24].

 <a name="logs"></a>
 ##Viewing logs